MarynaShavlak/dev-interview-hub/src/features/EditableProfileCard/ui/EditableProfileCardHeader/EditableProfileCardHeaderDeprecated/README.md

 ```
 ## Conclusion
-The **`DeprecatedEditableProfileCardHeader`**  component plays a crucial role in maintaining user interface consistency during the transition to new profile management components.
+The **`EditableProfileCardHeaderDeprecated`**  component plays a crucial role in maintaining user interface consistency during the transition to new profile management components.
 By utilizing deprecated UI elements, it ensures that users continue to have access to essential profile management functionalities while the application updates its design system.